icefoxen/joxa/README.md

 * `let*` exists, does it work the way I expect it to from CL?
 Is there even a non-star `let`?
 * Just for reference, it appears that macros are not hygenic.
 (This is probably the choice I'd make too.)
 * Oh we should do the Elixir thing where strings use binaries by default, and there's a separate type for list-strings.
+* Erlang can now pattern match on substrings more nicely, we should adopt that too.

 ## Tooling